International Trade and Globalisation

 • What are the causes and the economic implications of international migration?

 These are examples of questions that will be discussed and analysed in this course.
-Using tools and insights from theoretical and empirical studies will enable you to assess possible responses to such questions.
+Using tools and insights from theoretical and empirical studies will enable students to assess possible responses to such questions.
 The tools applied include models of international trade in goods and services, foreign direct investments and multinationals, location of firms and production, migration, trade policies, political economy processes and international institutions.
-The course gives you a solid understanding of long-term trends and driving forces behind global and regional integration, as well as the political economy surrounding such processes.
-It enables you to discuss and analyse the impact of such trends for firms, markets or industries, and for governments and policy makers.
+The course gives students a solid understanding of long-term trends and driving forces behind global and regional integration, as well as the political economy surrounding such processes.
+It enables students to discuss and analyse the impact of such trends for firms, markets or industries, and for governments and policy makers.

 • Learning outcome

-The aim of this course is to provide you with insights and tools that help you understand and be able to analyse the impact of international trade and globalisation processes.
+The aim of this course is to provide students with insights and tools that help them understand and be able to analyse the impact of international trade and globalisation processes.
 Such processes are of great importance for any internationally oriented firm or organisation, as well as for countries and governments.
 A good knowledge of how globalisation and economic integration work and what the impact on firms, markets and individuals may be is thus essential.
 Furthermore, the ability to understand and assess implications of current political issues and debates regarding trade and globalisation is becoming increasingly important.

 More specifically, the following learning outcomes apply: